TheLe0/TheLe0/README.md

 Full Stack Software Developer from Brazil, working day and night to increase my software developer skills.
 Working for <a href="https://www.coopsantaclara.com.br/">Cooperativa Santa Clara</a> as a regular job, and do some freelances in the free time.

-I work both with backend (.NET, Laravel and Node) and frontend (Vue and React), always trying to be updated about new technologies.
+I work with backend (.NET and Node), frontend (Vue and React) and mobile (React Native and Flutter), always trying to be updated about new technologies.
 I am a cloud passionate, have already extensive experience in the Azure and some with AWS and Heroku.

 I'm open to colaborate on open source projects.